Bioinformatics-courses/HTS_2024_denovo_genome_assembly-/README.md

 # HTS_2024_Denovo_genome_assembly-

 ## Introduction
 This project demonstrates the denovo genome assembly of the WGS of Lactobacillus plantarum strain JM015 as part of a course requirement.
 The goal is to assemble the genome using various bioinformatics tools and evaluate the quality of the assembly.
+We're going to be

 ## Setting up our working environment
 > **NOTE!**